Superblocker

 Validating the constraint globally is a graph connectivity problem.
 After all modifications, you build the “can I get from A to B” relation for all pairs of entry points:

-• If they’re in the same sector, there should be a path (so addresses in that sector are reachable).
+- If they are in the same sector, there should be a path (so addresses in that sector are reachable).

 The routing part is also pure graph theory.
 Given an origin and destination, find the shortest path that respects superblock constraints:

-• If both points are on the arterial network, it’s standard Dijkstra or A*.
+- If both points are on the arterial network, it is just Dijkstra or A*.

 The cost function penalizes interior travel to encourage using arterials.